 Demand-Driven Programs and Services- WFSCB uses data and local knowledge to determine where to focus its efforts.
 Procurement of data analytics and platforms have provided tools necessary for immediate access to data to make critical decisions.
 In response to COVID19 Pandemic of 2020, WFSCB applied and received the Skills Development Funds-COVID and National Dislocated Worker Grant-COVID to assist with the retraining of laid-off or furloughed individuals.
 These grants also allow us to serve businesses in need of trained and skilled individuals.
+WFSCB remains committed to the on-going assessments of program policies and protocols to ensure they are within compliance but flexible enough to avoid constraints and to attain buy in from partners.

 In March 2020, the nation was declared a state of emergency by our government entities.
-As result, WFSCB received a National Dislocated Worker Grant (NDW) to assist local community organizations and municipalities with temporary disaster relief employment specifically for services delivery, re-open, and sanitizing.
+As result, WFSCB received a National Dislocated Worker Grant (NDW) to assist local community organizations and municipalities with temporary disaster relief employment (DRE)specifically for services delivery, re-open, and sanitizing.
 WFSCB anticipates serving 80 individuals and work with entities such as Coastal Bend Food Bank, Goodwill Industries, and TWC-led contracts for contact tracers.
+As a result of the NDW Funding, WFSCB has assisted 120 individuals with DRE placements, intensive job search and support services for obtaining and/or retaining employment.